cerebral/cerebral/docs/packages/function_tree.md

 ])
 ```

 The first argument to **sequence** can be a string, which names the sequence.
 This will be shown in the debugger.
+If it is the root sequence it will be used as the name of the execution itself.

 ```js
 import {sequence} from 'function-tree'